momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/Unit2.md

 ![](images/blogdownop1_5a.png)

-*Note: Your folder structure might be different from mine, but the important thing to note is that I am saving the aboutme directory in a folder called my_website.*
+*Note: Your folders' hierarchical structure might be different from what you see here and that's no problem!
+The important thing to note is that I am saving the aboutme directory in a folder called my_website.*

 1.3.
 Click **Create Project**.